 There are many other issues, too, which is why professionals recommend buyers look for other options before purchasing an AT&T phone warranty.

 AT&T Phone Insurance Cost

-AT&T’s smartphone insurance and device protection provisions are considerably more expensive than other insurance options.
-At $8.99 per month or around $107 annually, even their cheapest plan is over twice as expensive as coverage from Upsie
+AT&T's smartphone insurance and device protection provisions are considerably more expensive than other insurance options.
+Their most affordable plan is $14 per month, and their most expensive plan is $17 per month.

 AT&T Phone Insurance Deductible

 AT&T's maximum deductible is nearly $300 and is higher than nearly all of their competitors.
 This means that AT&T customers who own Samsung's latest Galaxy smartphone

 must contribute an additional $299 in the event of a claim.

 for smartphone screen repair deductibles and $75 for other repairs.
 For replacements, Upsie's deductible to just $150.
 As a result, Upsie protection plans save customers money when compared to AT&T.

 Other Reasons Never to Buy AT&T Phone Insurance